Quick Answer: Is AARP Life Insurance Worth It?

 Verdict: ❌ A narrow-use policy that should only be considered after other options have been ruled out

 Guaranteed acceptance life insurance is marketed heavily on television: no health questions, guaranteed approval, fixed premiums for life.
-Colonial Penn is the most recognizable advertiser in this space, but AARP and New York Life offer a similar type of policy.
+You can check out our review of Colonial Penn, the most recognizable advertiser in this space for comparison, but AARP/New York Life offer the same type of policy.

 What’s often downplayed is how these policies actually function once they’re in force.